How is acute lymphocytic leukemia diagnosed?

 Your doctor may also order tests of your blood cell counts.
 If the results suggest leukemia, the doctor may refer you to a hematologist, a doctor who specializes in treating blood disorders (including blood cancers like leukemia).
 This doctor may run one or more of the tests described below.

 Tests used to diagnose and classify ALL

 If your doctor thinks you have leukemia, he or she will need to check samples of cells from your blood and bone marrow to be sure of the diagnosis.
 Other tissue and cell samples may also be taken to help guide treatment.

 Blood samples for ALL tests are generally taken from a vein in the arm.

-For the peripheral smear, a drop of blood is smeared across a slide and then looked at under a microscope to see how the cells look.
+For the peripheral blood smear (sometimes just called a smear), a drop of blood is smeared across a slide and then looked at under a microscope to see how the cells look.
 Changes in the numbers and the appearance of the cells often help diagnose leukemia.

 Most patients with ALL have too many immature white cells in their blood, and not enough red blood cells or platelets.
 Many of the white blood cells will be lymphoblasts (blasts), which are immature lymphocytes not normally found in the bloodstream.
 Lymphoblasts do not function like normal, mature white blood cells.

 Even though these findings may suggest leukemia, the disease usually is not diagnosed without looking at a sample of bone marrow cells.

 Blood chemistry and coagulation tests: Blood chemistry tests measure the amounts of certain chemicals in the blood, but they are not used to diagnose leukemia.
 In patients already known to have ALL, these tests can help detect liver or kidney problems caused by spreading leukemia cells or the side effects of certain chemotherapy drugs.
 These tests also help determine if treatment is needed to correct low or high blood levels of certain minerals.